ABadCoder1234/utol/README.md

 UTOL
-Uses: kjklk and kjklk git and other various linux commands Install Method 1.
+Uses: kjklk and kjklk git and other various linux commands that come with the terminal Install Method 1.
 Copy/paste command
 sudo chmod +x utol/install && utol/install